Ron89/thesaurus_query.vim/README.md

    works on Vim just fine.

 ## TODO List

-1. Package the python code better.
-I was learning the basics of the vim-python API when writing the plugin, so currently the variables related to this project is a bit all over the place.
-The next few days(or weeks if I'm busy), I'll try to gather them together so it won't take too much general name space.
-2. Try to absolve the Known Issues.
+1. Try to absolve the Known Issue.
-3. Add option to truncate the synonym list when its length is over a certain threashhold.
+2. Add option to truncate the synonym list when its length is over a certain threashhold(need more feedback to decide parameters).